HURRICANES

 - Lightning activity : a localized around the center of the hurricane, it is due to the instability of the air and the temperature differences between the high and low altitudes.

-Classification : cyclone, storm or depression ?
+Classification : depression, tropical storm or hurricane ?

 Depression, tropical storm, or hurricane ?